Aerotrain (KLIA): Rolling stock

-The rolling stock is manufactured by Adtranz (merged with Bombardier Transportation in 2001) and comprises 3 CX-100 trains with 3 cars per train (originally 2 cars), of which each car has a capacity of 249.
+The original rolling stock was manufactured by Adtranz (merged with Bombardier Transportation in 2001) and comprises 3 CX-100 trains with 3 cars per train (originally 2 cars), of which each car has a capacity of 249.
 The trains have an operating speed of 56 km/h with a 600 V 3-phase AC power supply at 50 Hz.
 A 75 kW DC electric motor (model number: 1460-P4, controlled by a thyristor drive) constitutes the propulsion system of the trains.

-On 15 March 2011, a new train was added to the fleet which is known as Train 3.
-The addition is made to cover the shortfall of the Aerotrain system when either Train 1 or Train 2 is scheduled for an overhaul programme.
-The overhaul programme is necessary as both Train 1 and Train 2 has been in use for 13 years.
+The system originally operated with only two trains, but on 15 March 2011, a new train known as Train 3 was added to the fleet.
+This was intended to provide coverage when either Train 1 or Train 2 are taken out of service for an overhaul programme.
+An overhaul programme was deemed necessary at this point as both Train 1 and Train 2 had been in use for 13 years.

-On 28 December 2021, a local engineering firm, Pestech International Bhd has secured the Kuala Lumpur International Airport (KLIA) Aerotrain project for RM742.95 million, which involves the upgrade of the 1.2 km automated people mover system at the airport, together with the Aerotrain's operations and maintenance, for a 10-year period from 2025 to 2034.
-The package includes a replacement of the existing CX-100 rolling stock with the Innovia APM 300.
+On 28 December 2021, a local engineering firm, Pestech International Bhd, secured a contract of RM742.95 million for the Aerotrain.
+This contract involved a project to upgrade the 1 km automated people mover system at the airport, together with the Aerotrain's operations and maintenance for a 10-year period from 2025 to 2034.
+The existing CX-100 rolling stock would be replaced with the Innovia APM 300 in this upgrade.

+However, delays with the project resulted in the contract to be re-awarded to a new consortium of Alstom, IJM Construction Sdn Bhd and Pestech Technology Sdn Bhd in January 2024.
+The new rolling stock was delivered in September 2024, and the system was originally planned to reopen by the end of January 2025.
+However, the new rolling stock remained in the testing stage as of mid-January 2025, with a new resumption date forecasted to be in June 2025.
+On 21 June 2025, Transport Minister Anthony Loke announced that the Aerotrain would finally resume operations on 1 July 2025.

 Incidents

+Between 1 November 2010 and 15 March 2011, the Aerotrain service was suspended due to upgrading works.
+Passengers were transferred between the Main Terminal Building and the Satellite Building by bus shuttles during the upgrading period.

 On 25 December 2017, one of the trains broke down in between the two terminals and a detrainment was carried out.
 This left the aerotrain running on a single train and free shuttle buses were provided.

-On 1 March 2023, the service was suspended until further notice.
-This is due to an incident where the aerotrain service broke down due to mechanical and electronic failures, resulting in 114 passengers being stranded mid-way on the tracks.
+On 1 March 2023, the service was suspended until further notice following an incident where the Aerotrain service broke down due to mechanical and electronic failures, resulting in 114 passengers being stranded mid-way on the tracks.
+To take advantage of the suspension, the Aerotrain service would be replaced with new ones in 3 years time, as the contract for the Aerotrain service has been handed down to a new company (refer section Rolling stock).